codingaslu/Voice-Vision-Assistant-for-Blind/README.md

 2. **After Initial Setup (No Assistance Needed)**:
    - The system creates a `token.json` file that stores authentication securely
-   - This token works for approximately **7 days**
+   - This token remains valid indefinitely with regular use
-   - No further visual authentication is needed during this period
+   - No further visual authentication is typically needed
-   - When the token expires, the authentication flow will trigger again (requiring assistance)
+   - Re-authentication is only required if access is explicitly revoked or unused for months

 3. **Long-Term Solution (Optional)**:
    - For completely independent use, a developer can modify the application to use Service Account authentication